-I was at my friends house on the NZ’s West Coast when the storm hit.
+I was at our land on the NZ’s West Coast when the storm hit.
 Intense rain and huge wind gusts began to take their toll on the surrounding beech forest.
 Twenty meter tall Red Beech and Silver Beech trees were waving to and fro like blades of grass, branches colliding and breaking off.
 Then with a loud crack! a big tree begins to fall, colliding with it’s neighbours creating a random domino pattern of tumbling beech trees.

 Here is some video taken during the height of the storm

 A few weeks later I returned with the drone and got some aerial video of the storm damage in the neighbouring forest

 Now some of these fallen trees are over 20m tall and easily 50+ years in age.
 They haven’t seen weather like this during their lifetime.